pwoodru/squad-ride-app/docs/SETUP.md

 - If the path shows that you are inside the "backend" folder (you can type "pwd" again and press enter to double check), you can proceed to the final step.
 - **NOTE** You can type the command "cd .." to move backwards a folder if you end up changing to the wrong place.
 - Once inside the backend folder, type the command "mvn clean install" to run Maven and build the backend portion of the code.
 Good luck.
 If you run into errors, go to the project file location "target/surefire-reports/" and put the error log files into an AI like Claude or ChatGPT.
 It can help you more than anyone at this stage.
 - If you see "Build Successful", you've gotten through the hardest part of this entire installation.
-Congratulations Dades.
+Congratulations.
 - Now run the following command to generate the final files Maven will need: "mvn -N wrapper:wrapper"

 ### 3. Frontend Setup